freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/developer-guide/packaging/import.md

 The important performance optimization here is that normal repack uses a GPU path via `VpePackNormalForHdrp.shader`, with a CPU fallback only if that path fails.

+## Shader Variants in Player Builds

+Because the resolver flips HDRP/Lit `shader_feature` keywords at runtime, the variants it produces exist on no build-time material.
+The editor compiles them on demand, but a standalone build ships only the `shader_feature` combinations referenced by a build-time material or by a preloaded `ShaderVariantCollection`.
+A player therefore has to ship a captured collection, or runtime-resolved materials render with the wrong variant (broken transparency, refraction, and reflections) even though import succeeds.
+See [Shader Variants](shader-variants.md) for why this happens and how to keep the collection current as tables are added.

 ## Dependencies

 Runtime import assumes: